web-projects/VIPA_PARSER/README.md

 # README #

-This an application to PARSE VIPA responses.
+This an application to Attach to VisualStudio Debugger.

 ### What is this repository for? ###

 * VIPA_PARSER APPLICATION
 * 1.00.0.(100)
-* git remote add origin https://github.com/web-projects/VIPA_PARSER.git
+* git remote add origin https://github.com/web-projects/DTE_ATTACHER.git

 ### How do I get set up? ###